Continuous Integration

 - You have no automated unit tests

-- You disable your CI builds until the end of the iteration
+- You disable your CI builds until the end of an iteration

 - You schedule your “continuous” builds to run once a day.
 Or once a week.